catid/upsampling/openvino/README.md

 For testing I'm using an Intel NUC (no GPU) running latest Ubuntu Server 22.10.
 It's possible that to use the iGPU you'll need to modify your BIOS or attach a Headless Ghost ( https://www.headlessghost.com/ ) to get the device to show up if you have an Nvidia GPU installed in the computer.

-Install latest OpenVino drivers for Ubuntu from https://github.com/intel/compute-runtime/releases and :
+Install latest OpenVINO drivers for Ubuntu from https://github.com/intel/compute-runtime/releases and :

 ```bash
 cd neo